morgs32/zod-sdk/README.md

 ## On the client

-The client does not necessarily have to be the browser by the way.
 Client-side, use the `sdk` export from `zod-sdk` to:
 1. Pass your routes type object to `sdk.makeClient(options: Options)`
 2. Pass the appropriate handler to `sdk.query()` or `sdk.mutate()`

+NOTE: The client does not necessarily have to be the browser by the way.
+But if you are, then get `sdk` from `zod-sdk/client`

 ```
 const clientSDK = sdk.makeClient<Routes>({